SoumyaNamdeo3015/Hashing-and-Hash-Functions-/README.md

 # Strategies to be Implemented:
 &bull; Chaining <br>
 - In this strategy, the goal is to manange collision by creating a vector at each has table index.
-Each vector handles all accounts that share the same hash code.
+Each vector handles all accounts that share the same hash code.<br>
 &bull; Linear Probing <br>
-- Linear Probing will allow us to navigate hash table in a linear fashion to find the next available space when collision occurs.
+- Linear Probing will allow us to navigate hash table in a linear fashion to find the next available space when collision occurs.<br>
 &bull; Quadratic Probing <br>
-- The quadratic probing strategy introduces a more sophisticated approach by using quadratic increments to find the next available slot.This technique strikes a balance between proximity and distribution, providing an alternative to linear probing.
+- The quadratic probing strategy introduces a more sophisticated approach by using quadratic increments to find the next available slot.This technique strikes a balance between proximity and distribution, providing an alternative to linear probing.<br>
 &bull; Cubic Probing <br>
 Taking the concept further, cubic probing employs cubic increments to search for open slots.
-This strategy adds an extra layer of complexity to the probe sequence, aiming to distribute data evenly and mitigate clustering issues
+This strategy adds an extra layer of complexity to the probe sequence, aiming to distribute data evenly and mitigate clustering issues. <br>
 # Structure and Fucntions :

 &bull; In BaseClass.h there's an Account struct.